xenith-ai/xenith/README.md

 Create and interact with LLM powered voice assistants with WebAssembly!

 The goal of xenith is to provide a platform for users to create their own voice assistants.
 This means supporting remote _and_ local Speech-to-Text, Text-to-Speech and Large Language Models.
+I'd also like to deploy this to desktop/mobile applications with native GPU support for better performance at some point.

 ## Credits